sandipsahoo2k2/my/articles/engineering/ds/lru_cache.md

             }
         };

-To fetch the nodes by key in O(1) time we will use a HashMap and to refresh the nodes position from anywhere to front and evict the ndoes from the end, DoublyLink list is the best data structure we can use.
+To fetch the nodes by key in O(1) time we will use a HashMap to refresh the nodes position from anywhere to the front and evict the nodes from the end, DoublyLink list is the best data structure we can use.

-In short these are some of the use cases for Doubly LinkLists we have to implement
+In short, these are some of the use cases for Doubly LinkLists we have to implement
-* Add to head of the list
+* Add to the head of the list
 * Remove node from the list ( to support refresh )
-* Evict from the tail of the list when size of the cache crosses the desired
+* Evict from the tail of the list when the size of the cache crosses the desired
-* To refresh the nodes, we need to remove an existing node and put it infront of head
+* To refresh the nodes, we need to remove an existing node and put it in front of head

 **Here is an implementation for LRU cache:**

-Note : _We are creating head and tail dummy node with a invalid key and value.
-Never change the head and tail in this implementation they will always point to dummy node and we return head.next or tail.prev if we must._
+Note: _We are creating head and tail dummy node with an invalid key and value.
+Never change the head and tail in this implementation they will always point to the dummy node and we return head.next or tail.prev if we must._

     //head.next is the real head
     head = new Node(-1, -1) ;